gonzofish/ground-up/01-introduction.md

 system comes with.
 However, I highly suggest using one of the first three in the list above.

-There are a bunch of features we won't use to start, but will eventually, so don't get overwhelmed about all the icons and buttons in your editor.
+These text editors have a bunch of features we won't use to start, but will eventually, so don't get overwhelmed about all the icons and buttons in your editor.
 All you need to know how to do is open a folder, create a file, and save a file.

 # <a name="doing"></a>What We'll Be Doing

 Throughout this series we'll be developing a personal website.
 As we progress, the site will become more and more sophisticated.
-Thanks to the power of GitHub (the site you're reading this one), we'll have the ability to see the code step-by-step.
+Thanks to the power of GitHub (the site you're reading this on), we'll have the ability to see the code step-by-step.

 ## <a name="whats-git"></a>What's GitHub?
 What's Git?